Tahoe Truckee True

 In response, Sierra Watch launched our campaign to Keep Squaw True, now renamed the Tahoe Truckee True campaign.

 Thousands of supporters have signed the petition to deny the project.
-Placer County’s own Squaw Valley Municipal Advisory Council sounded clear opposition, recommending that the County deny it outright.
+Placer County’s own Olympic Valley Municipal Advisory Council sounded clear opposition, recommending that the County deny it outright.
 Hundreds of local residents showed up to Placer County’s public hearing and stood in opposition.

 Those approvals were not only irresponsible; they were illegal.
 So, a month later, we filed suit, mounting two legal challenges designed to rescind development approvals.